 By Car/Scooter: From central Keelung, take Shoushan Road up the hill on the east part of the city and the fort is at the very top of the hill.
 There is limited free parking near the top.

 By Bus: There is no direct way to get there by bus, but you can take the 204 bus from Keelung Station to Keeling Stadium station and then walk up the hill about 1 KM to the fort.
 I think you can reach the fort from the harbor side, but I'm not sure where the entrance to the trail is.
+You can purchase a discount easy card to use on the MRT and buses from Klook here or KKday here.
+You can also book an MRT travel pass on Klook here.

 Please see below: